Even when the market is high, it will inevitably turn bearish at some point in the future.

 It makes money from a series of agreements, including net smelter royalties and output pacts with gold mining properties.

-It also invests in silver, platinum, oil, and gas, so it’s one of the most diversified gold miners.
+With such a broad focus, it’s one of the most diversified gold miners.

 Franco-Nevada’s roughly half-million gold equivalent ounces (GEOs), royalty agreements, and business diversification make it a unique gold mining stock.